gabochi/PT-G/README.md

 ```

 This way, all occurrences will be together and `uniq` command fill filter repetitions and, also, count them `-c`.

+We will not use the number of occurrences BUT if we pick a random word from a set which includes all repetitions, the probabilities of each word will depend on it's occurrences. **We're working with probabilities without doing any math!**

 ## Pick a random word